enseadaio/website/content/about/content.md

 +++
 fragment = "content"
 #disabled = true
-date = "2017-10-05"
+date = "2019-11-28"
 weight = 100
 #background = ""

-title = "About Syna"
+title = "About Enseada"
 #subtitle = ""
 +++

-Open Source Theme from Okkur for your next project.

-Syna is based on the awesome work by digitalcraftsman with his Hugo Agency Theme.

-The Hugo Agency Theme was based on the work of David Miller with his Startupbootstrap Agency Theme.

-**Provided with <3 by Okkur Labs**
+A Cloud native multi-package registry.

+Enseada is a modern, fast and scalable package registry, designed from the ground up to run in elastic, container-based environment and to be highly available and distributed.

 ---